wellcontent/wellcontent.github.io/about.md

 ## Hi, I'm Chloe!

 I'm the person behind **Well&Content**.
 I began creating content on [Twitch](https://twitch.tv/glitchedinorbit) in 2016 and on [YouTube](https://youtube.com/glitchedinorbit) in 2020.
-Well&Content is a resource hub to help streamers and content creators enhance their productivity and well-being.
+Well&Content is a resource hub to help neurodivergent creators thrive in their creative journey.

 ### My Mission

-I aim to support creators like you with actionable guides, customizable templates, and insightful posts to help you thrive in your journey—mentally, digitally, physically, and financially.
+I aim to support neurodivergent creators like you with actionable guides, customizable templates, and insightful posts that focus on mental, physical, digital, and financial well-being.

 ### My Story

+My journey has been shaped by my experiences and recovery from **an eating disorder (ED)**, **anxiety**, and **depression**, as well as ongoing **chronic pain** and **chronic fatigue**.
+Recently, I've also been diagnosed with **ADHD**, which has helped me better understand my creative process and the unique challenges that come with it.

-Burnout from streaming led me to prioritize my mental health and start this project, fueled by my passion for mental health and content creation.
-My mission is to share insights and resources to help you care for your physical, mental, digital, and financial well-being.
+Burnout from content creation, alongside my mental health struggles, led me to prioritize my well-being and start Well&Content.
+I want to share the tools, insights, and support that have helped me navigate my neurodivergent journey, so that you can thrive creatively and sustainably.

 ### What I Offer